 Hydrus constellation lies in the southern hemisphere.
 Its name means “the male water snake” in Latin.

 Hydrus is also known as “the lesser water snake,” the counterpart to the larger Hydra constellation, from which it is separated by the constellations Eridanus and Orion, and by the Milky Way.
-Hydrus constellation lies between the two Magellanic Clouds, between the constellation Eridanus and the south celestial pole.
+Hydrus lies between the two Magellanic Clouds, between Eridanus and the south celestial pole.

 Hydrus was one of the constellations that first appeared on a celestial globe by the Dutch astronomer Petrus Plancius in 1597, and was subsequently included in Johann Bayer’s star atlas Uranometria in 1603.
 The constellation was created by Plancius from the observations of Dutch sailors Frederick de Houtman and Pieter Dirkszoon Keyser in the late 16th century.

 Hydrus is the 61st constellation in size, occupying an area of 243 square degrees.
 It is located in the first quadrant of the southern hemisphere (SQ1) and can be seen at latitudes between +8° and -90°.
 The neighboring constellations are Dorado, Eridanus, Horologium, Mensa, Octans, Phoenix, Reticulum and Tucana.

 The constellation name Hydrus is pronounced /ˈhaɪdrəs/.
 In English, the constellation is known as the Male Water Snake.
 The genitive form of Hydrus, used in star names, is Hydri (pronunciation: /ˈhaɪdraɪ/).
 The three-letter abbreviation, adopted by the International Astronomical Union (IAU) in 1922, is Hyi.